Surfing with the Alien: Artwork

 The cover art of the original release depicts the Marvel Comics character Silver Surfer on the front, with the hand of Galactus on the back cover.
 The artwork, which was licensed from the publisher, is taken from a panel from Silver Surfer #1 (1982), drawn by John Byrne.
 Byrne did not receive a royalty for the art's use on the album cover.
 Satriani was unfamiliar with the Silver Surfer and had named the album and title track without the character in mind.
 However, Jim Kozlowski, the production manager for Relativity Records, was a comic book fan and had used the nickname "The Silver Surfer" as a radio DJ name.
 He suggested using the character for the album cover.
 Kozlowski presented the album to Marvel and obtained permission to use the character.
 Subsequently, Marvel Comics has paid homage to Satriani in Silver Surfer comics ("the planet Satriani") and Satriani has named later compositions after other elements of the Silver Surfer mythos ("Back to Shalla-Bal", "The Power Cosmic 2000").

-The original license to use the character artwork was time-limited.
+The original license to use the character artwork cost $5000 and was time-limited to 20 years.
 Though the license was renewed multiple times, in 2018, Satriani and Marvel could not come to terms on a price, and so the cover art was replaced.
 As of 2018, digital retailers such as iTunes and Spotify display an alternative artwork that does not feature the Silver Surfer.
 In 2019 a limited deluxe edition of the album was released featuring a silver guitar headstock in place of the Silver Surfer.
-The background and font of this new artwork is very similar to the original with minor differences.
+The colors of this new artwork are similar to the original.